Pranesh1221/JavaScript-Coding-Practice/README.md

 We set the value of the `favoriteFood` property on the `info` object equal to the string with the pizza emoji, `'🍕'`.
 A string is a primitive data type.
 In JavaScript, primitive data types act by reference

-In JavaScript, primitive data types (everything that's not an object) interact by _value_.
+In JavaScript, primitive data types (everything that\'s not an object) interact by _value_.
 In this case, we set the value of the `favoriteFood` property on the `info` object equal to the value of the first element in the `food` array, the string with the pizza emoji in this case (`'🍕'`).
 A string is a primitive data type, and interact by value (see my [blogpost](https://www.theavocoder.com/complete-javascript/2018/12/21/by-value-vs-by-reference) if you're interested in learning more)

 Then, we change the value of the `favoriteFood` property on the `info` object.
 The `food` array hasn\'t changed, since the value of `favoriteFood` was merely a _copy_ of the value of the first element in the array, and doesn\'t have a reference to the same spot in memory as the element on `food[0]`.
-When we log food, it's still the original array, `['🍕', '🍫', '🥑', '🍔']`.
+When we log food, it\'s still the original array, `['🍕', '🍫', '🥑', '🍔']`.

 <div align="right">
     <b><a href="#javascript-coding-practice">↥ back to top</a></b>